deadlykam/FantasyChampion/README.md

 67. Engineer jumps to entrance once building is done makeing. -DONE
 68. Can give speed buff to Citizen.
 69. Show tooltip for buildings in build menu.
+70. Can make citizens follow Player when needed.
+71. Putting food in granary.
+72. Detecting material improvement.
+73. Work building destroyed results in the citizen being free.
+74. Gates.-DONE
+75. Make citizens find next job.
+76. Bigger walls cost more mats.
+77. Walls snapping to each other. -DONE
+78. Delete placed buildings.
+79. Roads.
+80. Connecting walls to each other. -DONE
+81. Connecting walls to gate. -DONE
+82. Gate opening for player and citizen. -DONE